hackshackers/hackshackers-hugo-content/blog/2011/06/retencion-de-datos-en-demo-day-visualizacion-en-html5-en-hackaton.md

 date: "2011-06-22"
 _migration:
   id: 3237
-  timestamp: 1483471668
+  timestamp: 1486602224
-groups:
-- Buenos Aires
-categories:
-- Demos
 tags:
 - Hackathons
 - Latin America
+categories:
+- Demos
+groups:
+- Buenos Aires
 ---

 [This post is also in english][1]